Skip to content

 Image uploader with my Twitter profile picture

-We’ll be using the Cloudinary Node SDK in order to upload our images and make the available to change the background.
+We’ll use the Cloudinary Node SDK to upload our images and change the background.

 First, let’s install the SDK with: